For Premier Experiences, Experience Premier

 Client/group balance shall be paid to the Agency for the purchase price for all bookings no later than 90 days prior to the tour departure.
 If full payment is not received prior to the designated due date, the respective booking(s) for any and/or all spaces on the tour may be cancelled at Premier Tours & Travel’s sole discretion.

-Should the unexpected occur, the Agency strongly recommends being protected prior to and during client travels to ensure the client’s travel investment and well-being are protected.
-If the client wishes to purchase travel insurance, please see our website www.premiertravelsc.com or call our office at 843 237 9903.
+Should the unexpected occur, the Agency recommends being protected prior to and during client travels to ensure the client’s travel investment and well-being are protected.
+If the client wishes to purchase travel insurance, please see our website www.premiertravelsc.com or call our office at 843.237.9903.

 In the event of cancellation by the client, the following will be assessed prior to departure:

 Should the client wish to cancel any travel arrangements, the client must notify the Agency in writing.
-Please note that deposits are always non-refundable.
+Please note, deposits are utilized to secure services on your behalf and are nonrefundable.
+Deposits are transferrable to a future Expertly Done Culinary & Wine Travel tour.

 Alterations by Client